lupenmar/car-rental-api/README.md

 The API documentation is available at [http://localhost:8080/swagger-ui-custom.html](http://localhost:8080/swagger-ui-custom.html).
 You can use this documentation to find out more about the available endpoints, their parameters, and responses.

-Please make sure the application is running before trying to access the Swagger UI documentation.